 For those uninterested in the downtown area, a main attraction in Boquete is white-water rafting.
 The nearby river, Río Chiriquí, offers rafting for all skill levels—beginner to highly skilled.
 There are a number of companies, some that even offer zip-lining, with rafting gear either in town or online.

 When locals want to relax, they head to the Caldera Hot Springs.
 There’s four undeveloped mineral springs that range in temperature from 38°C–46°C (100°F–115°F).
 They are located on private property, but the entrance fee is only US$2 (since my last visit).
-First-timers can take a guided tour that includes 4×4 rides and snacks for around US$30.
+First-timers can take a guided tour that includes 4×4 rides and snacks.
 For an extra fee, you can also visit the petroglyphs located nearby.

 For those that want to enjoy the countryside but are not up for hiking, there are many opportunities to go horseback riding.
 Many of these trips take you 30 minutes outside of Boquete to the Caldera River, where locals enjoy both the lush rain forest and rolling green hills.